annotation/text-fabric/docs/Server/Common.md

 ??? abstract "shapeMessages"
     Wraps error messages into HTML.
-The messages come from the TF API, through the TF data server, in response to wrong search templates and other mistaken user input.
+The messages come from the TF API, through the TF kernel, in response to wrong search templates and other mistaken user input.

 ??? abstract "shapeOptions"